 There are four positions related to this Policy Package, with an FTE impact of 4.0.
-Three of the positions requested are current limited duration positions that the department would like to make permanent, and one additional limited duration position.
+In the initial Agency Request, three of the positions requested were currently filled limited duration positions that the department wanted to make permanent, along with one additional limited duration position.